 Besides citations and reference entries, APA consists of many other style rules that we must use.
 This webinar will focus on these style rules, covering topics like serial commas, numbers, capitalization, paper formatting, abbreviations, and passive voice.
 Whether you need a review of APA style or are new to these rules, join us to better understand how to format your writing.

 Tired of losing points for APA missteps in your reference list?
-We will teach you how to spot and correct the most common reference list errors students make.
-Our checklist will help ensure you do not make these mistakes in your next draft!
+We will teach you how to spot and correct the 10 most common reference list errors students make.
+This checklist will give you the top 10 rules you can apply across all types of sources.
+Use our checklist to ensure you do not make these mistakes in your writing!

 Plagiarism can be an intimidating concept for many student writers.
 Everyone wants to avoid plagiarism, but it can be unclear what exactly plagiarism is and how to avoid it.
 Join the Writing Center for our three ways to avoid plagiarism in your writing.
 In this session you'll learn how to identify plagiarism, but then practical ways to avoid plagiarism in your own writing.